Community Grants 2025

 Total | $91,916,334 |

-This funding cycle is part of the inaugural Climate Investment Plan (CIP) and is aimed at supporting planning and implementation projects that reduce greenhouse gas (GHG) emissions and improve climate resilience in ways that advance racial and social justice.
+The 2023 funding cycle is part of the inaugural Climate Investment Plan (CIP) and is aimed at supporting planning and implementation projects that reduce GHG emissions and improve climate resilience in ways that advance racial and social justice.
 The CIP includes 16 Strategic Programs (SP) and this Community Grant program.
 In most circumstances, organizations may apply to both the Community Grant program and one or more SPs.
 For example, an affordable housing provider that is building a new regulated multi-family building can access funds through SP 1.
 If that same provider wants to retrofit an existing building, they can apply through the Community Grant program.

 Language access